beejjorgensen/bgnet0/src/bgnet0_part_8200_threading.md

 the shared data is read-only, but do have to consider this if it's writable.

-We about to get into the weeds with concurrency and synchronization here, so for this project, let's just not use any global shared objects.
+We are about to get into the weeds with concurrency and synchronization here, so for this project, let's just not use any global shared objects.
 Remember the old proverb: